capyBearista/congressional-bill-language-study/README.md

 ### What I'm Curious About

-LUNAR Lab's page poses a few interesting questions, specifically, I'm look at:
+LUNAR Lab's page poses a few interesting questions, specifically, I'm looking at:

 1. **Can I find pairs of phrases that mean the same thing but are used in very different ways?**
    - For example, phrases like "chain migration" vs. "family reunification" or "estate tax" vs. "death tax".
 They refer to the exact same thing but hold certain connotations.
 What other examples can be found?